FourteenLinesOfCode/c_vector_library/README.md

 ## How to compile
 - i didn't test it yet with anything else then gcc.
-- If you use gcc just do gcc your_programm.c vector.c -o main
+- If you use gcc just do:
+  gcc your_programm.c vector.c -o main